Dubai's sleepy summers a thing of the past as economic activity heats up | The National

 Hotel occupancy on the rise

-Statistics shared with The National by the CoStar Group, parent company of hotel analytics provider STR, showed that yearly occupancy data to June is 81.4 per cent – up 4.5 per cent on 2024.
+Statistics released to The National by the CoStar Group, parent company of hotel analytics provider STR, showed that yearly occupancy data to June was 81.4 per cent – up 4.5 per cent on 2024.

-And monthly occupancy data to July 26 stands at 70.3 per cent – a rise of 3.7 per cent per cent on last year.
+And monthly occupancy data to July 26 was 70.3 per cent – a rise of 3.7 per cent on last year.

 “We can’t really identify if it’s staycations or tourists at this point without knowing how tourism arrivals are trending at the same time,” said Kostas Nikolaidis, senior account manager for the Middle East and Africa at STR.
 “But one thing is for sure, hotels are busier as occupancies are growing.”